phpstan/phpstan/website/src/user-guide/output-format.md

 **Support for analysis executed in virtual environment**

-If you run PHPStan analysis within Docker container (or using other virtualisation tool) you may need to use `%rel_file%` instead of `%file%`.
+If you run PHPStan analysis within Docker container (or using other virtualisation tool) you may need to use `%relFile%` instead of `%file%`.
 This will use file's path relative to your project's directory.
-In the end your `editorUrl` should have value like this: `phpstorm://open?file=/path/to/your/project/%%rel_file%%&line=%%line%%`.
+In the end your `editorUrl` should have value like this: `phpstorm://open?file=/path/to/your/project/%%relFile%%&line=%%line%%`.

 </div>